News & Notes on Purdue Athletics.

 Play from the Currey Tennis Center in Nashville will start Friday at 11 a.m.
 ET.

-Laura Glitz enters her seventh year at Purdue and has already reached unprecedented success.
+Laura Glitz enters her eighth year at Purdue and has reached unprecedented success.
 Glitz led the Boilermakers to their first Big Ten Tournament title in program history in 2012 following the best conference conclusion since 1998 with a third place Big Ten finish in 2011.
 She also has led the team to back-to-back 18 win seasons in 2012 and 2013, the most wins in a single season in program history.

 During her seven years at the helm, Glitz has guided the Boilermakers to the three winningest season in Purdue history, 2011 (17), 2012 (18) and 2013 (18) and averages 13 wins per season.
 She owns a 91-68 (.572) overall record with the Old Gold and Black.
 Four of her squads have been ranked for the entire season by the Intercollegiate Tennis Association (ITA) and at the conclusion of the 2014 season, has a streak of 76 consecutive poll appearances dating back to March 2, 2010.